decentrawise/graphene/README.md

     output should look like this:
         `signed_transaction transfer(string from, string to, string amount, string asset_symbol, string memo, bool broadcast)`

-- Is there a way to allow external program to drive `cli_wallet` via websocket, JSONRPC, or HTTP?
+- Is there a way to allow external program to drive `wallet` via websocket, JSONRPC, or HTTP?

     Yes.
 External programs may connect to the command-line wallet and make its calls over a websockets API.
-To do this, run the wallet in server mode, i.e. `cli_wallet -H "127.0.0.1:9999"` and then have the external program connect to it over the specified port
-    (in this example, port 9999).
+To do this, run the wallet in server mode, i.e. `wallet -H "127.0.0.1:9999"` and then have the external program connect to it over the specified port (in this example, port 9999).
 Please check the ["Using Built-In APIs"](#using-built-in-apis) section for more info.

 - Is there a way to access methods which require login over HTTP?